Bayi-Hu/GIFT-Graph-guided-Feature-Transfer-Network/README.md

 ### Training and Evaluation

-This implementation not only contains the GIFT method, but also provides some competitors' method, including DNN, DIN.
+This implementation not only contains the GIFT method, but also provides other competitors' methods, including DNN and DIN.
 The training procedures of all method is as follows: